-That said, if you have a website for reasons other than a blog, but would like to add one as a different aspect to your site, WordPress.org can help.
+If you have a website for reasons other than a blog, but would like to add one as a different aspect to your site, then WordPress.org can help.

 There are plenty of blogging plugins out there which will allow you to create posts, incorporate social sharing, and add a comments section.
 Posts can also be categorized and tagged.

 WordPress.com has blog features built-in, and a dashboard set up to help manage your posts.
 WordPress.org also enables you to add a blog to your site with ease.
 It’s more about what you need a blog for rather than which is better.

 Search Engine Optimization (SEO) is the process of making changes to your site that will help it rank higher on search engines like Google and Bing.

 WordPress is one of the best platforms when it comes to SEO, and both WordPress.com and WordPress.org offer the same high-quality SEO tools.
 Given it powers a third of online sites, search engines trust WordPress – meaning that just by using it, you have a head start on other lesser-known brands.